d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 That is, ResNet decomposes $f$ into a simple linear term and a more complex nonlinear one.
-What if we want to capture (not necessarily add) information beyond two terms?
+What if we wanted to capture (not necessarily add) information beyond two terms?
-One solution was
-DenseNet :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.
+One such solution is DenseNet :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.

 ![The main difference between ResNet (left) and DenseNet (right) in cross-layer connections: use of addition and use of concatenation. ](../img/densenet-block.svg)
 :label:`fig_densenet_block`